INTRODUCTION

 Whitman complained of a headache and said that all objects were oscillating and detatching from the ground, as if they were being washed away by a turbulent surf.

-From fatigue and fog poisoning, I was no longer clearly aware of everything that was happening, I only remember that the black walls of Heliopolis seemed to me like jagged rocks rising from the bottom of the bottomless sea.
+From fatigue and poisoning by the fog, I was no longer clearly aware of everything that was happening, I only remember that the black walls of Heliopolis seemed to me like jagged rocks rising from the bottom of the bottomless sea.

-Suddenly, the rope became very taut, I fell to the ground, painfully hitting my shoulder on a sharp stone, and, rising, I saw that Whitman was sitting on the step of the stairs with a bloody head.
+Suddenly, the rope became very taut, I fell to the ground, painfully hitting my shoulder on a sharp stone, and, rising, I saw that Whitman was sitting on the staircase stoop with a bloody head.

 Someone cut the rope and grabbed my arm, pushing me into a narrow dark corridor.